 default, the new feature is off, so it will have no impact on other developers or your users.
 This is what allows you

-to develop large new features while still practicing continuous integration.
+to develop large new features while still practicing CI.
 What’s even more surprising is that this

-is only one of the superpowers you get with feature toggles; you’ll see a number of others later in this
+is only one of the superpowers you get with feature toggles; you’ll see others later in this

 blog post.

-Now that you understand the basics of continuous integration, let’s get a little practice setting up some of the technology that enables it: namely, a self-testing build.
+Now that you understand the basics of CI, let’s get a little practice setting up some of the technology that enables it—namely, a self-testing build.

 Example Code

 In Part 4, you added automated tests to the Node.js sample app.
-In this section, you’ll set up a CI server to run these tests automatically after every commit, and show the results in pull requests.
-Since you pushed your code to GitHub in Part 4, to avoid introducing even more tools, let’s use GitHub Actions as the CI server.
+In this section, you’ll set up a CI server to run these tests automatically after every commit and show the results in PRs.
+Since you pushed your code to GitHub in Part 4, let’s use GitHub Actions as the CI server to avoid introducing even more tools.

 Head into the folder where you’ve been working on the code samples for this blog post series and make sure you’re on